 This Michigan bucket list item is brought to you by The Log Cabin Retreat.

 The beaches and sandstone cliffs of Pictured Rocks National Lakeshore have been carved out by Lake Superior, creating one of the most gorgeous places to visit in the Upper Peninsula of Michigan and the country.
-However, some of the best sightseeing opportunities in the park are the waterfalls.
-In fact, the UP has at least 150 waterfalls, and several of them are within Pictured Rocks.

 As one of our favorite places to visit in the summer, we’ve put together two hiking routes to six waterfalls as well as some beach areas and other sites.
 We even have a suggested boat tour that takes you along the UP shoreline of Lake Superior to see the cliffs and more waterfalls.